Auctionator/Auctionator/.github/ISSUE_TEMPLATE/bug-report-for-classic.md

 ---
 name: Bug report for classic
-about: You're using WoW classic and an version of Auctionator
+about: You're using WoW classic and a version of Auctionator
 title: ''
 labels: classic
 assignees: ''

 ---

-Please include as much of the following information as possible to help me fix the bug:

-## Brief Description of Bug

-_Please include a brief description of the bug, including what you were doing, and when it occurred._

-## Steps to Reproduce

-_Include the steps I would need to follow to reproduce the bug._

-## Loaded Addons

-_Include a list of addons you were running at the time this bug occurred._

-## Back Trace (LUA Error Output)

-_You can get this through the use of !BugGrabber and BugSack addons._
+We don't support Auctionator on any version of WoW Classic.
+You can report a bug, but its unlikely any action will be taken to resolve it.